SPECIAL CONDITIONS OF ENTRY FROM FRIDAY 25 FEBRUARY 2022

 - Please treat other readers, visitors and Library staff with courtesy and respect — aggressive and abusive behaviour will not be tolerated.

-- readers and visitors who do not comply with physical distancing measures may be asked to leave by Library staff or security
+- readers and visitors who do not comply with required conditions of entry may be asked to leave by Library staff or security;

 This document outlines the behaviour that the Library expects from its readers and visitors in all public spaces, both onsite and online.
 It is related to the Library’s policy on the Use of the State Library under Library Regulation 2018, Part 3, which outlines the use of libraries and library material and allows for the exclusion of those who breach the Regulation throughout the Library’s premises.

 The Library aims to enable full and active participation in and access to its collections, services, programs and workspaces by the whole community including people with disability, people who are culturally and linguistically diverse and people with children in prams.
 Exemptions to restrictions outlined in this policy will be given to individuals who present medical certification of any special circumstances.